10 of the Best Thanksgiving Games for Kids

 What you’ll need: Cardboard, metal paper clips, an empty bucket, a broom, string.
 Cut pieces of cardboard into various holiday shapes (turkeys, Pilgrim hats, leaves) and attach a metal paper clip to each one.
 Put them all into a large empty bucket.
 Have the children fish for shapes using a broom with a string tied around the handle and a magnet on the end of the string.
 The kid who collects the most shapes wins.

 What you’ll need: Brown plastic cups, colorful construction paper, googly eyes, hot glue, small ball or miniature pumpkin.
-Create turkey bowling pins out of the plastic cups by hot gluing the googly eyes, and creating a decorative feather out of the construction paper.
+Create turkey bowling pins out of the plastic cups by hot gluing the googly eyes and creating a decorative feather out of the construction paper.
 You can stack the cups in a pyramid shape or go for the traditional bowling pin structure.
-If you are feeling super creative and have any leftover mini pumpkins from Halloween your child could use it as the bowling ball.
-Whoever knocks down the most number of pins after a few rounds wins!
-Teach your kids the 50 reasons to be thanksful this Thanksgiving.
+If you are feeling super creative and have any leftover mini pumpkins from Halloween, your child could use one as the bowling ball.
+Whoever knocks down the most pins after a few rounds wins!
+Teach your kids the 50 reasons to be thankful this Thanksgiving.

 Corn on the cob, Cheerio style

-What you’ll need: yellow and green construction paper, child-safe glue, cheerio flavor of your choosing.
+What you’ll need: yellow and green construction paper, child-safe glue, Cheerio flavor of your choosing.
 To make the process a little easier, you can prep the construction paper corn on the cob by cutting out ears of corn and its leaves prior to the actual activity.
 Once the ears and leaves are cut out, you can staple, tape or glue them together.
 Then the kids can get decorating, and munching!
-Simply glue the cheerios on the corn and those will represent the kernels.
+Simply glue the Cheerios on the corn and those will represent the kernels.
 This easy craft is also a yummy one and will keep them entertained.
-After to you occupy the kids, here are 15 more tips for staying sane while hosting Thanksgiving.
+After you occupy the kids with these Thanksgiving games, here are more tips for staying sane while hosting Thanksgiving.